ngtn0502/angular-note/README.md

 `Interface` and `Class` are `blueprint` of the house, we build (implement) the house (by new keyword in class) with this `blueprint` contract

 The `contract` meaning we have to declare the `property` or `method` we specify in this `Interface or Class` (if we use `?` operator after property or method => It will become optional)

+### Difference between interface and class

+`Interface` is a place we defined what property or method must be used in the class that implemented this interface

+`Class` is where the actual functionality happen - where we actual implement the method

 ```
 export interface post {